Tantum ergo: Former Austria-Hungary (incl. South Tyrol)

-In the areas of the former Austria-Hungary monarchy the Tantum Ergo for eucharistic benedictions is frequently set to the tune of the Kaiserhymne (Gott erhalte, Gott beschütze) however not always repeating the refrain as in the anthems.
+In the areas of the former Austro-Hungarian Empire, Tantum Ergo for Eucharistic Benedictions is frequently set to the tune of the Kaiserhymne (Gott erhalte, Gott beschütze), however not always repeating the refrain as in the anthems.
 This can be confirmed in Vienna and South Tyrol at the least.

 Philippine use

-The Church in the Philippines uses a separate hymn tune [another video] from the Pange lingua, whose first three strophes are otherwise sung to the melody used elsewhere.
-This particular tune, which is of Spanish origin, is credited to a "J. Carreras" and was originally published with a time signature of 3/4 but is now sung in quadruple metre in Luzon and in quadruple then triple metre in the Visayas.
+The Church in the Philippines typically sings the Tantum ergo to a separate hymn tune [another video] from that of the rest of Pange lingua, whose first three strophes are otherwise sung to the original tune.
+This particular setting, which is of Spanish origin, is credited to a José Rafael Carreras y Bulbena and was originally published with a time signature of 3/4 but is now sung in quadruple metre in Luzon and in quadruple then triple metre in the Visayas.

 Let Us Raise Our Voice

 This tune is also used to sing "Let Us Raise Our Voice", a loose English adaptation of the Tantum ergo.
+This is borne out of a commission on revising the Novena by the Redemptorists of the Manila and Cebu Vice-Provinces in the early 1970s, in the wake of liturgical reforms.
 The hymn, whose lyrics paraphrase the first two forms of the Memorial Acclamation of the Mass, is sung during the Wednesday Novena Service to Our Lady of Perpetual Help and Benediction at Baclaran Church (the icon's principal shrine in the country).

 Let us raise our voice to proclaim our Faith:

 Christ the Lord, for us has died;